Click here to contact our client care coordinator about working with Jaci!

 Professional training & memberships...

-I am a masters level student at Antioch University Seattle in the Couples and Family Therapy and Art Therapy program.
+I graduated with a master's degree in clinical psychology from Antioch University Seattle in the Couples and Family Therapy and Art Therapy programs.
 In addition, I have received my certificate in Sex Therapy from Antioch University Seattle.
 Prior to my current education, I received my bachelor’s degree in Psychology from San Francisco State University.

 I am a member of the American Association for Marriage and Family Therapy (Washington Division) (AAMFT/WAMFT) and the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 I have worked in community settings, clinics, and call centers helping a diverse range of people with identity work, trans and LGBQIA+ issues, domestic violence/ intimate partner violence, sex education, family conﬂict, anxiety, depression, and post-traumatic stress.